Mississippi: Music

 Musicians of the state's Delta region were historically significant to the development of the blues.
 Although by the end of the 19th century, two-thirds of the farm owners were black, continued low prices for cotton and national financial pressures resulted in most of them losing their land.
 More problems built up with the boll weevil infestation, when thousands of agricultural jobs were lost.

 Jimmie Rodgers, a native of Meridian and guitarist/singer/songwriter known as the "Father of Country Music", played a significant role in the development of the blues.
 He and Chester Arthur Burnett were friends and admirers of each other's music.
 Their friendship and respect is an important example of Mississippi's musical legacy.
 While the state has had a reputation for being racist, Mississippi musicians created new forms by combining and creating variations on musical traditions from African American traditions, and the musical traditions of white Southerners strongly shaped by Scots-Irish and other styles.

 The state is creating a Mississippi Blues Trail, with dedicated markers explaining historic sites significant to the history of blues music, such as Clarksdale's Riverside Hotel, where Bessie Smith died after her auto accident on Highway 61.
 The Riverside Hotel is just one of many historical blues sites in Clarksdale.
 The Delta Blues Museum there is visited by tourists from all over the world.
 Close by is "Ground Zero", a contemporary blues club and restaurant co-owned by actor Morgan Freeman.

 Elvis Presley, who created a sensation in the 1950s as a crossover artist and contributed to rock 'n' roll, was a native of Tupelo.
-From opera star Leontyne Price to the alternative rock band 3 Doors Down, to Gulf and Western singer Jimmy Buffett, modern rock/jazz/world music guitarist-producer Clifton Hyde, to rappers David Banner, Big K.R.I.T. and Afroman, Mississippi musicians have been significant in all genres.
+From opera star Leontyne Price to the alternative rock band 3 Doors Down, to Gulf and Western singer Jimmy Buffett, modern rock/jazz/world music guitarist-producer Clifton Hyde, to Hayley Williams, vocalist of rock band Paramore, to rappers David Banner, Big K.R.I.T. and Afroman, Mississippi musicians have been significant in all genres.